paulternate/cf-venafi-automation/docs/03-tlspc-policy-automation/README.md

 1. In the upper-right portion of the screen you will see 4 buttons.
    Locate the "Update" button and click it.
 1. On the "Update stack" page, click "Next".
+1. **Hey!
+You still awake?
+You're about to make that promised update.**
 1. On the "Specify stack details" page:
    - We stated previously that the **"Domains"** parameter is a list but we only provided a single element when the Stack was Created.
      For Example, if you're John Lennon (and you're not! 🙂), you could now use comma-separated text to specify additional domains, such as
      ```
      johnlennon.com,example.com
      ```
+     Go ahead.
-     Go ahead and make a change similar to John.
+     Be like John and make a similar change!
    - Click "Next"
 1. Scroll to the foot of the "Configure stack options" page, then click "Next"
 1. Scroll to the foot of the "Review" page and finally click "Submit"